-The ideas behind the artwork Sarah is proposing for Anstey Way were informed by the history of farming, the plant breeding institute, and the ongoing growing in the community including the allotments and the community garden.
+The artworks Sarah has produced for Anstey Way have been informed by the history of farming, the Plant Breeding Institute, and the ongoing horticulture in the community including the allotments and the community garden.

 As it has grown, existing residents have welcomed newcomers into the community.
 Trumpington conveys a sense that it is a nurturing place.
 Sarah was keen to convey the idea of how a community grows and what underpins the communities that continue and flourish, her work exploring the connection between these characteristics or traits.